 Gambling on the High Seas – Fun Facts About Cruise Ship Casinos

 Gambling laws are a major buzzkill in many parts of the world.
-But there is one place where these laws do not carry much weight – out on the high seas and far away from the land of course.
+If you know 22bet casino in Kenya or other betting review sites from other countries around the world, you will find it easier to stay within the law, but there is one place where these laws do not carry much weight – out on the high seas and far away from the land of course.

 In the 1920s and 30s, Mafia dons and other crime organizations tried to use this loophole to provide gambling on boats and ships to folks who live in coastal states like California and New York.
 These ships were anchored just beyond the territorial waters, with people ferried in on boats to play.

 The courts had a simple solution to this problem – extend the legal limit of territorial waters from 3 to 12 nautical miles!
 That really killed the offshore gambling ships, because nobody was willing to travel that far out to the sea just for gambling!